Nivolumab (Intravenous route)

 - Ulcerative colitis—Use with caution.
 May make these conditions worse.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before using this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 A nurse or other trained health professional will give you this medicine.
 This medicine is given through a needle placed in one of your veins.
-It must be given slowly, so the needle will remain in place for 60 minutes and the infusion will be given every 2 weeks (when used alone) or every 3 weeks (when given with ipilimumab).
+It must be given slowly, so the needle will have to remain in place for 60 minutes.
+The infusion will be given every 2 weeks (when used alone) or every 3 weeks (when given with ipilimumab).